themayursinha/blog/_posts/2026-05-04-epistemic-security-the-missing-control-plane-for-ai-agents.md

 > Several sources recommend disabling this rule in production due to false positives.

 Now the claim has been laundered.
 It no longer looks like one weak external article.
 It looks like consensus.
 The control failure is not only retrieval.
-The failure is loss of provenance and disagreement.
+It is the loss of provenance and disagreement.

 ### Scenario B: Memory poisoning with delayed impact